Virginia basketball back on court, honors shooting victims

-The names of those players were printed on the backs of the shirts, and their jersey numbers and the words “UVA Strong” were on the front.
+The names of those players were printed on the backs of the shirts, and their jersey numbers and the words ”Virginia Strong” were on the front.

 The game in the Continental Tire Main Event was 16th-ranked Virginia’s first basketball game since the shooting Sunday in which the three football players were killed.
 The Cavaliers canceled Monday’s home game against Northern Iowa.